paranormallife/apollo/wp-content/plugins/widget-google-reviews/readme.txt

 The business version of the plugin uses another Google API to show all reviews.
 It's also official and approved by Google like in the free plugin, but can uses only for business owners and show all reviews.
 To connect reviews, just log in through your Google My Business (GMB) owner account and that's it.

 * Shows **ALL Google reviews** with constant **automatic updates** through official Google My Business (GMB) API without any unofficial workarounds like crawling
-* Connecting and showing reviews is easier than ever, just log in through your GMB account
+* Connecting and showing reviews is easier than ever, just log in through your GMB owner account
 * Flash theme: increase user trust, social proof and sales via beautiful popups with your real recent reviews
 * Ability to connect one, several or all your Google locations just through one log in
 * Mix ratings and reviews between each other from the same or different platforms: Google, Facebook, Yelp